Networking

 Share a one-page monthly summary that highlights action items, blockers, and upcoming changes so every stakeholder stays aligned.

-If you want help with the survey, schedule a site walkthrough with our team.
+If you want help with the pre-install review, schedule a site walkthrough with our team.

-• Review camera uptime and alert accuracy monthly.
+• Review camera uptime, failed logins, and storage alerts monthly.

 Need help?
 Book a security review and we will build the playbook.